tushartushar/taksidiotis/guide.md

 * MoMix Kerameikos - The first bar in Athens which combined molecular gastronomy with bartending, creating special cocktails for guests who like experiments.
 Opened in November 2012 and soon conquered the Athenians, and offers cocktails in alternative forms, in addition to liquid.
 The Momix team with lots of imagination and playfulness, shuffles foams, powders and jellies and serves the most original coktails in cups, plates and bowls!
 [click to see location](https://www.google.gr/maps/place/MoMix+Bar+Kerameikos/@37.981228,23.7103453,17z/data=!3m1!4b1!4m5!3m4!1s0x14a1bcded85399e7:0x58470aee4d500a46!8m2!3d37.981228!4d23.712534)

+* If you are in the mood for rock and metal music the place in Athens for you to go is Intrepid Fox in Gazi square.A great collection of beers cocktails and shots that will give you a night to remember!

 ## Night life